img

 Step 1.
 Compile all the Data and Information

 Compile all the data and information gathered from different departments within the organization.
-You can find those data and information in various reports, such as a risk assessment review, production reports, and employee surveys.
+You can find those data and information in various reports, such as a risk assessment review form, production reports, and employee surveys.
 These data and information details how the organization performed as a whole in a certain period.
 Having a compiled list enables you to summarize each information into relevant facts and statistics, which in turn allows you to make brief and concise your Internal Audit Report.

 Step 2.
 Download an Internal Audit Form Template